 I would also like to publically apologise to that nice man in M&S. I hope his ego recovers as quickly as my blood count has, and I hope he finds a lovely woman under the mistletoe who can boost his self-confidence just as much as he’s boosted mine.

 *Like reading steamy romance?
 Don’t forget to pick up a copy of my new book, ‘Eyes To The Wind’.
 Available HERE on Amazon.
-50% of all proceeds will go directly to a cancer charity…
+All proceeds will go directly to Bowel Cancer UK.